How Common Is Bloat In German Shepherds?(Major Facts 2026)

 - Stomach tissue dies: Damage can occur within hours.

-- Breathing affected: Swollen stomach pushes against the lungs.
+- Breathing affected: A swollen stomach pushes against the lungs.

 - Heart problems: Arrhythmias are common in GDV.